-During the year the principal continuing activities of the company consisted of operating as a private health insurer under the Private Health Insurance Act 2007.
-The company also manages two other Health Benefits funds and services for Allianz Worldwide Partners (AWP).
+During the year, the principal continuing activities of the Company consisted of operating as a private health insurer under the Private Health Insurance Act 2007.
+The Company also manages two other Health Benefits funds and provides services for Allianz Partners (AzP).
 No significant changes to the principal activity have occurred during the financial year.

-Like many businesses, the uncertainty created by the COVID-19 pandemic has proven to be a challenging time for Peoplecare.
-In response to this uncertainty, Peoplecare deployed a number of initiatives to help improve the value proposition and to assist affordability challenges faced by members.
+Like many businesses, the continuing uncertainty created by the COVID-19 pandemic has at different times throughout the financial year presented challenges for Peoplecare and its members.
+In response to this uncertainty, Peoplecare offers a number of initiatives to help improve the value proposition and to assist affordability challenges faced by our members.